Running in FIPS compliant mode

-When not running in FIPS mode, BMC Discovery still uses FIPS compliant cryptographic algorithms where possible.
+When not running in FIPS mode, BMC Atrium Discovery still uses FIPS compliant cryptographic algorithms where possible.

 custom options with

 customfips.
 You must also enable NSS after enabling FIPS.
-For more information on the FIPS compliance on CentOS, see the equivalent Red Hat documentation.
+For more information on the FIPS compliance, see the Red Hat website.

 You cannot mount a Windows share from a FIPS enabled appliance.
 The mount operation fails and an error message is written to syslog.